-Notes: This is a digital photograph that I took of my face pressed into a pile of flour, to help illustrate the concave/convex illusion.
-While my face has been depressed into the flour to create a concave relief, the bottom right hand or south-east lighting confuses the brain into thinking the mountains are valleys, or in this case, that the face is protruding, resulting in a convex image.
+Notes: This is a digital photograph that I took of my face pressed into a pile of flour, to help illustrate the concave/convex illusion.59 While my face has been depressed into the flour to create a concave relief, the bottom right hand or south-east lighting confuses the brain into thinking the mountains are valleys, or in this case, that the face is protruding, resulting in a convex image.
 Plate XII (see Fig. 5) is the only (aerial) shaded relief model with right hand light.
 The reason for this is unknown and the effects are less severe as the point of reference has already been established.

-Robert Douglas Ramsey (the current Director of the Remote Sensing and GIS Laboratory at Utah State University, College of Natural Resources) was consulted for his expertise in explaining why the consistent use of NW lighting.
+59 Robert Douglas Ramsey (the current Director of the Remote Sensing and GIS Laboratory at Utah State University, College of Natural Resources) was consulted for his expertise in explaining why the consistent use of NW lighting.
 While I had initially assumed that in the northern hemisphere, the lighting on the moon is consistently from left to right, he explained that this observation was irrelevant, and pointed out that our brains naturally process concave and convex images depending on the illumination direction.
 Most observers process shaded relief maps of topographic features correctly if the illumination source comes from the NW direction.
 If the illumination is from the SE, the terrain will typically appear in reverse (valleys to mountains and mountains to valleys as shown in Figure 6 above).
-While most observers can mentally reconcile topography regardless of lighting direction when given a point of reference, this therefore consider the illumination of shaded relief maps from the NW as a standard.
+While most observers can mentally reconcile topography regardless of lighting direction when given a point of reference, this ability has to be taught and practiced.
+For the casual observer, this becomes impractical and cartographers therefore consider the illumination of shaded relief maps from the NW as a standard.
 Robert Douglas Ramsey, telephone conversation with author, July 24, 2014.